dalyw01/SMP-Tests/README.md

 rvm install 2.5.3
 ```

-Check the current version if the one you downloaded
+Check the current version being used is the one you downloaded

 ```
 rvm list